The programmer's brain - memory and code

 Reading code

-In this part of the book she also talks about two interesting subjects on the programming world.
+In this part of the book she also talks about two interesting subjects in the programming world.
 The first is that research shows we as programmers spend more time on reading code than writing it and the second one is, if that is the case how to become a better reader?
-The following list is given in her book as a way to get started as a framework on being an effective reader:
+The following list is given in her book as a way to get started as a framework for being an effective reader:

 Part 3